-Captive-bred skinks are a bit more relaxed, but they are typically a display animal.
-Your skink will be more willing to be handled if it has plenty of cover.
+Captive-bred skinks are a bit more relaxed, but they are typically a display animals.
+Your skink will be more willing to be handled if it has plenty of covers.

 Generally, you can start using food to get your skink used to you.

-When stressed, crocodile skinks often play dead, they will very rarely bite or show agressive behavior.
+When stressed, crocodile skinks often play dead; they will very rarely bite or show aggressive behavior.

-They may step up onto your hand if you offer food and this can make them less afraid of your hand.
+They may step up onto your hand if you offer food, making them less afraid of your hand.